alibaba/funcraft/README.md

 [中文文档](README-zh.md)

-[Fun](https://github.com/aliyun/fun) is a tool for supporting the deployment of Serverless applications and can help you easily manage resources such as Function Compute, API Gateways, Log Serivce, and so on.
-It assists you with development, build, and deployment operations through a resource configuration file (template.yml).
+[Fun](https://github.com/aliyun/fun) is a development tool for serverless applications.
+It could help you efficiently arrange cloud resources such as Function Compute, API Gateway, Log Service and so on.
+You can use it to develop，build and deploy FC by describing relative resources in a `template.yml` file.

 If you want to use the old syntax, please refer to [README.old.md](./README.old.md).

 ## Installation

-Fun is a development tool for serverless applications.
-It could help you efficiently arrange cloud resources such as Function Compute, API Gateway, Log Service and so on.
-You can use it to develop，build and deploy FC by describing relative resources in a `template.yml` file.
+Fun is a command-line tool written in Node.js, but it can also support the deployment of Python, Java and other environments.
 The easiest way to install `Fun` is to use [npm](https://www.npmjs.com/):

 ```
 $ npm install @alicloud/fun -g